-If loss of flame occurs during a heating cycle, or flame is not present at the sensor, the flame control module will close the Gas Valve.
-The Integrated Furnace Control will then recycle the ignition sequence, then if ignition is not achieved, it will shut off the Gas Valve and lock out the system.
+If loss of flame occurs during a heating cycle, or flame is not present at the sensor, the flame control module will close the gas valve.
+The flame control module will then recycle the ignition sequence, then if ignition is not achieved, it will shut off the gas valve and lock out the system.